-Exempt employees will be granted forty (40) hours of personal leave in Jauary each calendar year for their use.
+Full time exempt employees will be granted forty (40) hours of personal leave in January each calendar year for their use.
 These hours are to be used by December 31 or they will be zeroed out.
 Hours may not be used until they have accrued and are visible in ESS.
 Supervisor approval is required prior to using this leave.